microsoft/0xDeCA10B/demo/README.md

 byobu
 ```

 4. You have completed the setup steps.
-Refer to the Deploy steps lower down on this page.
+Next, refer to the Deploy steps lower down on this page.

-You can find the available tags for the Docker image [here](https://mcr.microsoft.com/v2/samples/blockchain-ai/0xdeca10b-demo/tags/list) and check the details for the latest tag [here](https://mcr.microsoft.com/v2/samples/blockchain-ai/0xdeca10b-demo/manifests/latest).
+If you want to use a different version of the Docker image, then you can find the available tags for the Docker image [here](https://mcr.microsoft.com/v2/samples/blockchain-ai/0xdeca10b-demo/tags/list) and check the details for the latest tag [here](https://mcr.microsoft.com/v2/samples/blockchain-ai/0xdeca10b-demo/manifests/latest).

 ### Building the Docker Image
 (Optional)